crate/hackathons/README.md

 Crate Data Hackathons
 =====================

-Please find more information in the [Wiki]
+Please find more information in the [Wiki]:wikis section